Publication: Pastoral Letter, January 2016

 Dear Friend in Christ:

 Happy New Year!
-I pray that you had a wonderful Christmas season and that the presence of God very near to you and yours.
-We thank God for you and appreciate your friendship.
+I pray that you had a wonderful Christmas season and that the presence of God very near to you and yours. Â We thank God for you and appreciate your friendship.
 As we enter 2016, I want to share a brief word of encouragement concerning the provision of the Lord in this new season.

 A key to life is having a proper perspective on what’s going on and on Who is in control.
-There are many pressures that we face as we enter 2016: global terrorism, fireworks-new-years-the-lord-our-providereconomy, upheaval, personal health, spiritual warfare, persecution of Christians, family breakdown, and other issues.
+There are many pressures that we face as we enter 2016: global terrorism, economy, upheaval, personal health, spiritual warfare, persecution of Christians, family breakdown, and other issues.
 But we’ve learned that God is not only Holy and Almighty and Creator, but He’s also our Father.
 He cares for us, He wants to have a personal relationship with us, and He has made a way in Jesus Christ for that to happen.
 We have hope, and we have much for which we can be thankful.

 There is power in thanksgiving, praise, and worship when we are facing battles.
 We don’t just praise God to win the battle; we praise Him because we know that the battle is already won!
 One of my favorite Bible verses says: “My God shall supply all your need according to His riches in glory by Christ Jesus” (Philippians 4:19).
 It’s not just according to our need, but according to His riches!
 His ability is unlimited.